maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Although the question-mark prompt is *almost* universal, Tiny BASIC uses a colon, `:` and TSC Extended BASIC uses a bang, `!`.

 Some dialects allow the question-mark (etc.) to be suppressed, but there is no standard for this feature.
 The most common variation is the one used in QBASIC and GW-BASIC, which prints the question mark if the prompt separator is a comma, but not if it is a semi-colon.
 Unfortunately, many dialects demand one or the other separator so this cannot be cleanly supported.
+RetroBASIC uses comma and semicolon to space out the prompts like a `PRINT` statement.

-IBM 5100 BASIC requires single quotes around string entries made by the user, but this is not needed in RetroBASIC.
+IBM 5100 BASIC requires the user to type single quotes around string entries made by the user, but this is not needed in RetroBASIC.

-North Star and Digital Group BASIC have the `INPUT1` variation, which suppresses the <return> at the end of the user's entry.
-This allows the next `PRINT` to be placed on the same line in the console. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.
+North Star and Digital Group BASIC have the `INPUT1` variation, which suppresses the <return> at the end of the user's entry, similar to a `PRINT` ending in a semicolon.
+This happens even if the user types a <return>, in which case it is stripped off.
+This allows the next `PRINT` to be placed on the same line in the console, to allow you to prompt for multiple inputs on a single line. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.

-According to Lien, some versions of MS-BASIC include a `INPUT$` which is a function, not a statement.
+According to Lien, some versions of MS-BASIC include an `INPUT$` which is a function, not a statement.
 This reads a specified number of characters without echoing them to the screen.
 For instance, `A$=INPUT$(3)` would read up to 3 characters.
 However, this function is not found in any of the manuals from that period, and not included in RetroBASIC.

+A number of BASICs have a variation that allows you to define how long to wait for user input.
+One example is BASIC75 from Evergreen College, which used `ENTER 5,A` to give the user five seconds to enter a value that would be put into A.

+BASIC-PLUS uses a separate statement for this, `WAIT` with a number of seconds, which has to run before the `INPUT`, and if the timer expires it raises an error.
+As this command applies to all `INPUT`s, a separate `WAIT 0` is needed if you want to turn this off again. `WAIT` is not currently supported in RetroBASIC.

 ### {`LINPUT`|`LINE INPUT`|`INPUT LINE`} [*var*,...]